turingschool-examples/frontend-mod-1-prework/day_5/day5-exercises.md

 <h3>How can an array be useful when dealing with multiple related values?
 How do you access/change a value in an array?</h3>

 Arrays are especially helpful when you don't know how many items a list will contain because, when you create an array you do not need to specify how many items a list will contain.
-To access a value from an item in an array, after the array name you specify, the index number for that value inside square brackets.
-You can change the value of an item in an array by selecting it and assigning it a new value just as you would any other variable.
+To access a value from an item in an array, after the array name you specify, place the index number for that value inside square brackets.
+You can change the value of an item in an array by selecting it and assigning it a new value just as you would any other variable (using the equals sign and the new value for that item)

 <h3>What is the difference between an expression and a statement?</h3>